Markhan1/helloWorld/README.md

 # Hello World

-this project prints "Hello World." on terminals when executed.
+This project prints "Hello World." on terminals when executed.